silx-kit/silx/doc/source/Tutorials/fit.rst

      - Data with background in black (``y``), actual background in red, computed strip background in green
    * - |imgStrip2|
-     - Data with background in blue, data after subtracting strip background in black
+     - Data with background in blue, data after subtracting the strip background in black

 The strip also removes the statistical noise, so the computed strip background will be slightly lower than the actual background.
-This can be solved by performing a smoothing prior to the strip computation.
+This can be solved by smoothing the data prior to the strip computation.

 See the `PyMca documentation <http://pymca.sourceforge.net/stripbackground.html>`_ for more information on the strip background.